 For us, this age range was when our kids suddenly had a LOT of opinions about what we did or didn’t do at Disney World.
 This meant a few more disagreements all around but also meant they felt more involved in the family vacation.
 Brace for any meltdowns and set clear expectations with your kids BEFORE your trip to help prevent what you can, but remember to stay flexible.

 We’ve got a BUNCH of great tips for hittin’ the parks with littles this age.
-The first one is to make sure you check the Times Guide for when characters meet.
+Before we get into it, it’s worth noting that character meet and greets are NOT available right now.
+However, when meet and greets DO become available again, make sure you check the Times Guide for when characters meet.
 Sometimes you’ll find characters meeting that aren’t listed on the My Disney Experience app, so it can be valuable if your kiddo is looking to meet a lot of characters.
 You can also grab times guides from the front desk of your resort hotel!

 We also recommend using Rider Switch for rides that your kid is too short to go on or just doesn’t want to ride.
 If you have a bigger kid or if both parents want to go on a ride, ask a Cast Member about Rider Switch at the entrance to the attraction.